valerielnd/Bike-Sharing/README.md

 Regarding bike maintenance and cost of upkeep, we will need to pay special attention to bikes with highest utilization levels that mean used for long trips but also bikes used for the greatest number of trips.

-As for peak hours and busy days, we might need the make available the greatest number of bikes at 8 AM and between 5-7 PM on Mondays, Tuesdays, and Thursdays.
+As for peak hours and busy days, we might need to make available the greatest number of bikes at 8 AM and between 5-7 PM on Mondays, Tuesdays, and Thursdays.
 So, we can schedule maintenance around 2-5 AM in the mornings.

 Another two analysis that we could do is to find what Bike stations are used more to get an idea of how to distribute